 Susan Morse joined the University of Texas law faculty in 2013.
-She studies and writes about international tax reform and tax compliance; and has taught federal income tax, business tax, international tax, and tax policy courses.
-In 2013, she will also serve as the Abe Greenbaum Fellow at the University of New South Wales School of Taxation and Business Law, Sydney.
+She studies and writes about rules and standards, international tax reform and tax compliance; and has taught federal income tax, business tax, international tax, and tax policy courses.
+She has pioneered the Financial Methods for Lawyers course at Texas Law.
+In 2013, she served as the Abe Greenbaum Fellow at the University of New South Wales School of Taxation and Business Law, Sydney.

 Professor Morse clerked for the Honorable Michael Boudin of the United States Court of Appeals for the First Circuit and spent seven years in business tax practice at Ropes & Gray, Boston and Wilson Sonsini Goodrich & Rosati, Palo Alto.
 Prior to joining the Texas faculty, she served as Associate Professor at UC Hastings College of the Law and as Research Assistant Professor at Santa Clara University School of Law.
-Her papers are available at www.ssrn.com.
+Follow her on Twitter @susancmorse.